Mother, entrepreneur, eco-feminist, somatic therapist, solutionary …

 WORK WITH LAURA

-My ideal clients are leaders — including women, femmes, mothers — who are interested in the body as an ecology that has innate medicine that you can tap into with specific practices, and any person, organization or team interested in centering liberation and embodied joy.
+My ideal clients are self-identified leaders who are interested in the body as an ecology that has innate medicine, and any person or team interested in working together toward community liberation and embodied joy.